 • Recent refereed conference presentations:

-Hedgcock, J. S. & Lee, H. (2013, May).
-Building genre knowledge in reflective practice: Literacy socialization in an MATESOL program.
-Paper presented at the CELC Symposium at the National University of Singapore, Singapore.
+Hedgcock, J. S., & Lee, H. (2014, March).
+Building genre knowledge in reflective practice.
+Paper presented at the TESOL Convention, Portland, OR.

 • Nominated for the 2011 Leslie Eliason Excellence in Teaching Award at MIIS